LiveSuggest

 What is the most private way to take meeting notes?

 The most private options are manual notes and real-time browser-based transcription.
 Manual notes leave no digital trace.
 Browser-based transcription processes audio in real time and discards it immediately — no recording, no storage, no third-party data.
-Both approaches avoid the consent and data retention concerns that come with tools that record and store meetings.
+Both approaches sidestep the consent and retention concerns that come with tools that record and store meetings.

 Can AI transcribe meetings without saving the recording?